Continuous homotopy fixed points for Lubin-Tate spectra: Homotopy theory of profinite spaces

 \subsection{Completion of spaces versus completion of groups}

-Beside the completion functor of spaces $\compl: \Sh \to \hSh$ there is also a well-known profinite completion functor of discrete groups.
-By lack of better notation we will also denote the profinite completion of a group $G$ by $\hat{G}$.
-It is equipped with a natural map $G\to \hat{G}$ which is universal among continuous maps from $G$ to profinite groups.\\ Given a pointed space $X\in \Shp$, the homotopy groups of Definition \ref{defhomotopygroups} of its profinite completion $\hat{X}\in \hShp$ are profinite groups.
+Beside the completion functor of spaces $\compl: \Sh \to \hSh$ there is a well-known profinite completion functor for discrete groups.
+For lack of better notation we will also denote the profinite completion of a group $G$ by $\hat{G}$.
+It is equipped with a natural homomorphism $G\to \hat{G}$ which is universal among continuous homomorphisms from $G$ to profinite groups.\\ Given a pointed space $X\in \Shp$, the homotopy groups of Definition \ref{defhomotopygroups} of its profinite completion $\hat{X}\in \hShp$ are profinite groups.
 Hence the induced map $\pi_tX \to \pi_t\hat{X}$ factors through the group completion of $\pi_tX$, i.e. there is a commutative diagram

-It is a fundamental question how the completions of spaces and groups interact.
+It is a fundamental question if completion of spaces and groups commute.
 Unfortunately, $\varphi_t$ is not an isomorphism in general.
-A similar phenomenon is well known for group completion and cohomology.
-In \cite{serre}, this led Serre to call a group $G$ {\em good} if the induced map $\psi:H^*(G;M)\to H^*(\hat{G};M)$ from discrete to continuous group cohomology is an isomorphism for every finite $G$-module $M$.
-It turns out that after modifying slightly the notion of good groups by considering the action of the fundamental group on the higher homotopy groups, we get a sufficient condition such that the completion of spaces commutes with the one of groups.\\ Following \cite{sullivan}, for a pointed space $X$, we call $\pi_1:=\pi_1X$ a {\em good fundamental group}, if it is a good group in the sense of Serre above with finite cohomology groups, i.e. if
+A similar phenomenon is well-known for group completion and cohomology.
+In \cite{serre}, this led Serre to call a group $G$ good if the induced map $\psi:H^*(\hat{G};M)\to H^*(G;M)$ between continuous and discrete group cohomology is an isomorphism for every finite $G$-module $M$.
+It turns out that after modifying slightly the notion of good groups by considering the action of the fundamental group on the higher homotopy groups, one gets a sufficient condition such that the completion of spaces commutes with the one of groups.\\ Following \cite{sullivan}, for a pointed space $X$, we call $\pi_1:=\pi_1X$ a good fundamental group, if it is a good group in the sense of Serre above such that